spacetelescope/bibcat/docs/llm.md

 ```
 bibcat llm batch submit -b /Users/bcherinka/Work/stsci/bibcat_data/output/output/llms/openai_gpt-4.1-mini/my_batchfile.jsonl
 ```
+**Note:** For large batches of papers, due to current overheads in creating prompts, it is often best to prepare your batch file once, and then submit it directly to `batch submit`.

 You can check your batch job in your OpenAI [Batch dashboard](https://platform.openai.com/batches) and the JSONL file in your [File Storage](https://platform.openai.com/storage/files/).